MrMicky-FR/FastBoard/README.md

 * Supports up to 30 characters per line on 1.12.2 and below
 * No character limit on 1.13 and higher
 * Supports hex colors on 1.16 and higher
-* No scoreboard scores on 1.20.3 and higher
+* Custom scores (including blank) on 1.20.3 and higher
 * [Adventure](https://github.com/KyoriPowered/adventure) components support

 ## Installation